The Department of Health and Human Services, Community Action Agency

 If you are married and filing jointly, your spouse must be present.
 If you are married and filing separately, you need your spouse's name as spelled on his/her Social Security card and your spouse's Social Security number.

-The Volunteer Income Tax Assistance (VITA) Program is now recruiting volunteers to serve as tax preparers, greeters, interpreters, resource navigators, schedulers, site coordinators, and quality reviewers for the upcoming tax season.
+The Volunteer Income Tax Assistance (VITA) Program is now recruiting volunteers for the 2016 tax season.
+Volunteers will serve as tax preparers, greeters, interpreters, food resource navigators, schedulers, site coordinators, and quality reviewers for the upcoming tax season.